jookgruws24-collab/copilot-demo/EMPLOYEE_REWARDS_SPEC.md

 **Acceptance Scenarios**:

-1. **Given** a new employee wants to join the system, **When** they access the registration screen and enter their EmployeeID, name, contact details, address, and an optional invitation code (sent by Admin/HR), **Then** their profile is created, they are assigned the default "User" role, and the invitation code is validated if provided (invalid codes do not block registration)
+1. **Given** a new employee wants to join the system, **When** they access the registration screen and enter their EmployeeID, name, contact details, invitation code, and address, **Then** their profile is created and they are assigned the default "User" role
 2. **Given** an existing employee profile, **When** the employee or Admin/HR edits any profile field (name, contact, address), **Then** the changes are saved and reflected immediately
 3. **Given** an Admin or HR user, **When** they access any employee profile, **Then** they can assign or modify roles (User, Admin, HR) for that employee
 4. **Given** a User role employee, **When** they attempt to access Admin/HR-only features, **Then** they are denied access with an appropriate message
-5. **Given** an Admin or HR user, **When** they generate a new invitation code, **Then** the code is created and can be shared with prospective employees (codes never expire and can be reused)

 ---